gnepo001/Tkinter2Web_BusinessInvoiceGUI/README.md

 ## Purpose

 This app is intended for a shipping/logistics business to log transaction statements and create an invoice that is exported to Json, with the option to view via React on the web.
+Exporting data as Json allows for futher usage with other apps built in the future.

 ## App Feature Check list

 _subject to change\*_

 - Python Tkinter GUI
-- Web Representation via HTML and/or PDF file
-  - Use React to create output via JSON
+- Export data as Json
 - CRUD capabilities
-- export to PDF

 ## Tkinter App